Is it safe to travel alone in Phuket?

 - Those who wish to travel alone and want to meet new people along the way

 - If you travel alone because you prefer to be, you probably want to avoid the crowded beaches.
-There are few beaches with a good range of hotels on beautiful and peaceful beaches such as Bangtao Beach (northern end part) Nai Yang, Naithon and Maikhao beach.
+There are a few beaches with a good range of hotels on beautiful and peaceful beaches such as Bangtao Beach (northern end part) Nai Yang, Naithon and Maikhao Beach.
 You won’t be isolated, but you will be able to enjoy long walks on the beach without being disturbed.

 - If you travel alone because your friends couldn’t come, but you are not desperate to meet other people, Kamala, Nai Harn and Bangtao Beach South are lively without being too isolated.

 - If you travel alone but want to meet people, you should consider staying where the action is.
 Patong, Kata and Karon are beautiful beaches with plenty of nice places to meet people.
 Read more

 If you travel alone, and unless you can afford it and prefer to travel alone, there is usually no need to book an entire taxi for one person.
-In this case, your best option is shared minivan.
+In this case, your best option is a shared minivan.
 For 250 baht on average, you will share the van with people staying in the same area.
 It takes a little longer, but this is the best value for money and time spent.
-You could also use the smart bus, but it will take a lot longer, and you will still have to walk from the bus drop off to your hotel.
+You could also use the smart bus, but it will take a lot longer, and you will still have to walk from the bus drop-off to your hotel.
 With a suitcase and bags, it can be difficult.
 Read more

 Tuk Tuk is the most versatile way to travel around.
 They are virtually everywhere at any time but can be costly if you go alone.
 Read more

 Grab is a good, safe and convenient app widely accessible on the island (UBER is not available in Phuket as it was sold to Grab a long time ago.)
 Grab might take a little longer than Tuk Tuk depending on how accessible and how far from you they are.
 Here too, it is a bit costly when travelling alone.